vortex-exoplanet/VIP/README.rst

 as optional requirements, to be installed by the user, as well as a proper CUDA environment (and a decent GPU card).

-Bad pixel correction routines can be optimised with ``Numba`` by converting Python and particularly ``NumPy`` code into fast machine code.
+Finally, bad pixel correction routines can be optimised with ``Numba``, which converts some Python code, particularly ``NumPy``, into fast machine code.
 A factor up to ~50x times speed improvement can be obtained on large images compared to NumPy.
 Numba can be installed with ``conda install numba``.

-Finally, we recommend ``hciplot`` to create paper-quality figures for your processed images.
-This can be installed from the latest github version:
-``pip install hciplot``.

 Loading VIP